 One of the best things about considering a career as an auto mechanic is the mechanic job outlook.
 Car repairs will continue to be needed no matter what.
 In fact, if fewer people are buying cars that just means they’ll need to keep their current models running, equaling more business.
-According to the Bureau of Labor Statistics, automotive service technicians and mechanics are expected to stay on pace with economic growth from 2014-2024, making the auto mechanic job outlook a positive one.

 4. Potential for Long-term Business with Clients